Cal-CS-61A-Staff/cs61a-apps/buildtool/README.md

 ```
 main.c:2:10: fatal error: 'another.c' file not found
 ```
-becaues only explicitly stated dependencies are available when running a build.
+because only explicitly stated dependencies are available when running a build.

 One solution would be to update `declare()` to take in a list of dependencies and manually specify that `main.c` depends on `another.c`.
 Alternatively, we can add a dependency dynamically when running the build.